fedeghe/polltergeist/source/docs/README.md

 Client side
 - [ ] automatically register the client with unique ideintifier (saved in storage or cookie, which gets deprecated after the 3rd missing _heart-beat_), given the client provides one or more valid `{topic:token}`
-- [ ] every comunication is handled by a _webworker_ which is the only one that receives/sends information to the server and the client handlers, thus plays like a _proxy_
+- [ ] every communication is handled by a _webworker_ which is the only one that receives/sends information to the server and the client handlers, thus plays like a _proxy_
+- [x] the webworker internally uses a private xhr client for the communication
-- [ ] clients schould easily create handlers per topic to consume _heart-beat-responses_
+- [ ] clients should easily create handlers per topic to consume _heart-beat-responses_
 - [ ] _heart-beat-responses_ will contain informations from all endpoints included in all subscribed topics
 - [ ] each _heart-beat-request_ must be authenticated using all needed `{topic: token}` pairs